-This Dr. Pepper rib recipe is based off of a fairly traditional method for cooking ribs, 3-2-1 (I talk about this method in much more detail HERE).
-Basically, the ribs start out cooking for 3 hours exposed to smoked, 2 hours in a braising liquid, and 1 hour back on the smoker, typically slathered with sauce.
+This Dr. Pepper rib recipe is based off of a fairly traditional way of cooking ribs using the 3-2-1 method (I talk about this method in much more detail in my recipe post for 3-2-1 Smoked Ribs).
+The ribs start out cooking for 3 hours exposed to smoke, 2 hours in a braising liquid, and 1 hour back on the smoker, typically slathered with sauce.
 By using this method, I was able to ensure perfectly tender and juicy ribs while also infusing that Dr. Pepper flavor into each step!

-In the recipe below, you’ll see that I included an optional addition to the seasoning of cayenne pepper and crushed red pepper flakes in the rub as well as hot sauce in the braising liquid.
-Adding those in will definitely make these Spicy Dr. Pepper Ribs, but including them is completely up to you.
+For those of you who like a little extra heat in your ribs (this is awesome to balance the super sweet Dr. Pepper BBQ sauce), you can season the ribs with cayenne pepper and crushed red pepper flakes in the rub as well as hot sauce in the braising liquid.
+Adding those in will definitely make these spicier, but including them is completely up to you.
 The heat is definitely noticeable, but I think it is a perfect complement to the super sweet Dr. Pepper braise and sauce.

 - 2 racks baby back ribs

 - 4 Tablespoons yellow mustard